davisconsultingservices/llm_security_benchmarks/README.md

 ```

 ### **2. Initialize Submodules**
-If datasets are managed as a submodule, initialize and update them:
+If datasets are managed as submodules, initialize and update them:
 ```bash
 git submodule update --init --recursive
 ```